amomen9/SQLServer-DBA-Tools/Send Formatted Excel File with Email/README.md

 # Send an Email with a Conditionally Formatted Excel File Attached

 This article is part of the wider project of **"Automatic country-wide branch downtime report for the banking system"**.
- The rest of the project cannot be disclosed because it is an asset of the employer bank, and also they are by policy defined within the confidentiality level of publish-prohibited materials.
+ The rest of the project cannot be disclosed because it is an asset of the employer Bank, and also by policy they are defined within the confidentiality level of publish-prohibited materials.

 ---